About California Health Sciences University

 The California Health Sciences University campus is in beautiful Clovis, California.
-Administrative offices and the College of Pharmacy are at 120 N. Clovis Avenue.
+Administrative offices, the College of Pharmacy, and Master of Science in Biomedical Sciences program are at 120 N. Clovis Avenue.
 The College of Osteopathic Medicine and the Simulation Center are at 2500 Alluvial Avenue.

 With gorgeous views of the Sierra Nevada mountains, the three-story College of Osteopathic Medicine building opened in 2020 and incorporates innovative technology throughout.
 The facility features large classrooms, an Osteopathic Skills lab, a library, plentiful private and collaborative study spaces, a spacious student lounge with Teaching Kitchen, and a Simulation Center.